UMAprotocol/voter-dapp/README.md

 To actually integrate and do blockchain calls to ganache, add the network in your MM network tab.

+You will also need to add to your local .env file:\
+REACT_APP_TESTING_GANACHE = true

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts